JFK (film): Pre-release

-Time ran its own critique of the film-in-progress on June 10, 1991 and alleged that Stone was trying to suppress a rival JFK assassination film based on Don DeLillo's 1988 novel Libra.
+Time ran its own critique of the film-in-progress on June 10, 1991, and alleged Stone was trying to suppress a rival JFK assassination film based on Don DeLillo's 1988 novel Libra.
 Stone rebutted these claims in a letter to the magazine.

+Stone split his time making the film, responding to criticism, and conducting a publicity campaign that saw him "omnipresent, from CBS Evening News, to Oprah."
+The Lardner Post piece was reputed to have hit Stone the most because Lardner had a copy of the script.
+Stone recalls, "He had the first draft, and I went through probably six or seven drafts."